hcwilhelm/ElevatorControlSystem/Readme.md

 ###Possible improvements

 * Track how many passengers are loaded to an elevator and do a better load balancing
-* When an elevator stops move it to the most likely floor based on usaged patterns
+* When an elevator stops, move it to the most likely floor based on usaged patterns
 * A better solution to find the next goal floor
 * Command line interface for easy interaction or reading command sequence files
 * Elevator usage metrics as possible data source for advanced movement strategies